Art Deco at Oval

 Frozen fountain motif on window grille, Court View

-Frozen fountain motif on window grille, Court View.
-The frozen fountain is a defining feature in Art Deco ornamentation in Mumbai and was introduced by architectural firm Merwanji Bana and Company.
-Their work is also notable for use of decorative stucco and glasswork on building facades.
+The motif of a frozen fountain adorns the window grille in the Court View.
+Architectural firm Merwanji Bana and Company introduced the frozen fountain, a defining feature in Mumbai's Art Deco ornamentation.
+Their work is also notable for its use of decorative stucco and glasswork on building facades.

 Wave motif bas relief, Court View